benjamin-rubinger/benjamin-rubinger.github.io/book/your situation.md

 ## How Do I Look?
 You can't see your own face without an accurate reflection.
 The hardest person to get accurate information about is yourself.
 You are able to see other people objectively, particularly people you don't have a relationship with, but your view of yourself is helplessly subjective, until you use a tool like a mirror or a camera.
 Then your harsh judgement of your semi-objective view of yourself is heavy, or even vicious.

 Other people are often unwilling or unable to give you accurate information about you, even if you sincerely request it.
 You need three things to get accurate information about yourself or anything important, the awareness and courage to look, revealed preferences and a large, independent sample.
+This works for anything, no exceptions.

 ## Revealed Preferences
 If you want to know other peoples' opinions about you, why not ask them?
 Asking verbally is asking the wrong person.
 The conscious mind isn't the decision maker, it's the press secretary.
 Their conscious mind doesn't know, and their other agents can't talk.
 Stated preferences are unreliable.
 Instead, watch what other people do, their revealed preferences.
 If you ask someone are we friends?
 As long as you've talked with them a few times before, they will probably say yes.
 Does that mean they really are your friend?
 Usually, no. People easily say yes because it sounds good.